DaveMoran/rbm-staff/readme.txt

 == Changelog ==

+= 0.6 =
+* Save secondary image to post meta for theme usage

 = 0.51 =
 * Setup javascript to get attachment url
 * Transfer value of attachment url to input